jstanier/interview_questions/README.md

 Take an array of integers and return all of the values that appear more than once (e.g. duplicates ([1,3,7,9,3,4,9]) = {3,9})

 ## Where?
-Please send your answers (as a compressed folder) to <robs@brandwatch.com>.
-Don't fork this repository or send in a pull request, since that would mean other applicants would be able to *cough* borrow *cough* your work.
+Please send your answers (as a compressed folder) to the member of the recruitment team you are talking to.
+Don't fork this repository or send in a pull request, since that would mean other applicants would be able to *cough* borrow *cough* your work!
+From there, it will be forwarded to our engineers to review.
+What are they looking for?

+* It should compile out of the box
+* There should be clear documentation on how to run it
+* The code style and formatting should be consistent and clear
+* You get bonus points for making it build in maven and writing good unit tests

+Good luck!